JOURNALIST - EDITOR - PROFESSOR - STORYTELLER

 As a journalist and editor herself, Mallory has pretty much covered it all: breaking news, entertainment, celebrities, food, lifestyle, e-commerce, real estate, sports, health, and academia for media outlets such as the BBC World Service, E!
 News, Cosmopolitan, Teen Vogue, the New York Daily News, and the Columbia Journalism Review, among many others.
 She worked as an entertainment editor at Bustle for over 5 years and began her journalism career in newspapers as a staff writer for the Chattanooga Times Free Press in Tennessee and the News & Observer in North Carolina.

 A native of New York City, Mallory has an M.F.A. in screenwriting from USC’s School of Cinematic Arts and a B.A. in journalism from New York University.
-Additionally, she earned a certificate in podcasting from UC Berkeley’s Advanced Media Institute and is an alum of several journalism programs including AAJA’s Executive Leadership Program and the Poynter Institute.
+Additionally, she earned a certificate in podcasting from UC Berkeley’s Advanced Media Institute and is an alum of several journalism programs at the Asian American Journalists Association (AAJA) and the Poynter Institute.

 teaching

-Mallory teaches audio, video and digital journalism at USC Annenberg School for Communication and Journalism and Chapman University’s Dodge College of Film & Media Arts.
+Mallory is an experienced part-time journalism professor who teaches classes in audio, video and digital journalism at USC Annenberg School for Communication and Journalism and Chapman University’s Dodge College of Film & Media Arts.

 teaching